 Frequently asked questions

 Theoretically, you could use the steps in this recipe and replace the soy milk with oat milk.
 If you can find oat cream, that can also be used in place of soy cream.
-As of yet, I have not tried these substitutions, so I can't vouch for this version of the recipe yet.
-But do let me know if you experiment with the ingredients using my method below.
+However, I would suggest trying my Chocolate Oat Milk Ice Cream instead!

 More vegan ice cream recipes